What is General Assembly?

 Besides the hours spent in class each week, how much time do I need to dedicate to a course outside of the classroom?

 It varies by course and by person, but, as a part-time student, be prepared to work hard and dedicate several hours outside of the classroom each week to review course material and complete homework assignments.
-Our Immersive students also devote additional time to portfolio projects, networking events with hiring partners, career services support, and more.
+Our bootcamp students also devote additional time to portfolio projects, networking events with hiring partners, career services support, and more.
 Either way, our courses are designed to be rigorous and intensive, but, most of all, incredibly rewarding!

 What are your academic policies?